Abu Dhabi city was declared the capital of the UAE Federation on July 1996, as approved by the UAE Supreme Council.

 As per the same report, among the expatriates, the unemployment level in 2011 was estimated at 3.2 per cent.

-Distances from Abu Dhabi city (in kilometres) to the cities of:
+Following are the distances (in kilometres) from Abu Dhabi city to the cities of:

 - Al Ain: 160